Jeremiah Evarts: Death and legacy

 He died of tuberculosis on May 10, 1831, in Charleston, South Carolina, having overworked himself in the campaign against the Indian Removal Act.
 He was buried in the Grove Street Cemetery in New Haven, CT.
-According to historian Francis Paul Prucha, "the Christian crusade against the removal of the Indians died with Evarts."
+According to historian Francis Paul Prucha, "For all practical purposes, the Christian crusade against the removal of the Indians died with Evarts."

 The effect that Evarts's activism for the rights of indigenous peoples had on U.S. foreign policy through his son, William M. Evarts who was Secretary of State during the Hayes administration (1877–1881), is a question for historians.
 The moral and religious arguments that Evarts used against the Indian Removal Act had later resonance in the abolitionism movement.